gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

      secured by the mechanism.
 DTLS/SCTP do interact with anything that affects how user messages are handled.

+   * A known downside is that the defined DTLS in SCTP usage creates a limitation on the maximum SCTP packet size that can be used of 2<sup>14</sup> bytes.
+If the DTLS implementation does not support the maximum DTLS record size the maximum supported packet size might be even lower.
+However, this value needs to be compared to the supported MTU of IP, and are thus in reality often not an actual limiation.
+Only for some special deployments or over loop back may this limitation be visible.

    There are several significant differences in regard to implementation between the two realizations.